RoadHog31/GitHubSearcher/README.md

          * For each repository, show the Name, FullName, Description and Stargazers.
          * The Name should have a link to the repository.

-         * Including unit tests: I have used https://docs.microsoft.com/en-us/visualstudio/test/unit-test-basics?view=vs-2019
+         * Including unit tests: I have used AAA Unit testing https://docs.microsoft.com/en-us/visualstudio/test/unit-test-basics?view=vs-2019

          The AAA (Arrange, Act, Assert) pattern is a common way of writing unit tests for a method under test.